Sleep Apnea Silver Spring, MD

 • Sleeping with an open mouth

 If you notice any of these signs of sleep apnea, call Advanced Total Dental Care for treatment today at (301) 637-0960.
-Our professional team will ensure that you receive the most comfortable solution possible to help treat sleep apnea.
+Our professional team will ensure you receive the most comfortable solution possible to help treat sleep apnea.

 Sleep Apnea Risk Factors

-Certain lifestyle, health, or genetic factors may put you at a higher risk for developing sleep apnea.
+Certain lifestyle, health, or genetic factors may increase your risk of developing sleep apnea.
 Knowing your risk factors can help you seek an early diagnosis for effective treatment.
-Getting treatment for sleep apnea can prevent long-term health problems and can help you get a better night’s sleep so you can feel rested and focused.

 • Your Weight – Being overweight can put you at a higher risk.
-Sometimes losing weight completely alleviates sleep apnea symptoms.
+Sometimes, losing weight completely alleviates sleep apnea symptoms.

 • Your Neck Circumference – People with a larger neck circumference are more likely to develop this disorder.
+Fat deposits in the neck can create a more narrow airway.

 • The Size of Your Airway – Some patients naturally have a more narrow airway.
 Enlarged tonsils can also narrow the airway, increasing the chance of sleep apnea.